The Return

 Setsuna coldly stated.

+is.
 What then?
-You know what kind of 'help' I offer."
+You know what kind of

 "Yes, you don't fight